nagalpooja/HealthFitnessTracker/README.md

 * React.js
 * CSS3
 * rest-api
-* auth0
-* swal
-* aos-animation

-For storing user data i used localStorage & JSON-Server.
+For storing user data I used localStorage & JSON-Server.

 ### How to run the Project

 ### Install

 Follow the following steps to get development environment running.